rdiaz02/OncoSimul/OncoSimulR/src/README_Unity_compilation.txt

 - https://buffered.io/posts/the-magic-of-unity-builds/

-In out case, the file unity_osimul.cpp includes the cpp files in the subdirectory UnityOncoSimul.
+In our case, the file unity_osimul.cpp includes the cpp files in the subdirectory UnityOncoSimul.

 Pros: